 The human problem of ‘scarce resources and unlimited wants’ is oft-posited as a primary motivation for studying economics.
-As this phrase makes clear, ‘wants’ (‘preferences’ to use the more usual terminology) are a central part of what we study, and the existence, and stability, of those ‘wants/preferences’ therefore merit serious consideration.1
+As this phrase makes clear, ‘wants’ (‘preferences’ to use the more usual terminology) are a central part of what we study as economists.
+Thus the existence, and stability, of those ‘wants / preferences’ merit serious consideration.1

 Few of us have difficulty accepting the fundamental nature of our desire for food and shelter.
 However, many of us might have greater difficulties assigning the same fundamentality to the desire for a particular brand of designer perfume or a digital music player.
 In fact, it is unclear to what extent one can want what one has never known (or conceived of), and thus, while it is not difficult to imagine any human desiring food and shelter – especially when they are absent, it is hard to imagine a stone-age nomad, say, even being able to conceive of designer perfume or iPods (let alone feel their lack).